linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Draw a graph of the MSE's of the four estimators as a function of  $\theta$ , see what you see, in formal terms,  $\leq$  is only a partial order on the set of functions.

-11.2.
-Desirable properties for estimators.
+### 11.2.
+Desirable properties for estimators

 Some of the properties we might like, but will not insist on, for estimators include:

 1. Unbiased estimators.
 If for all  $\theta \in \Theta$